 As you can see in the photo above, I was definitely doing what the name of this marathon exhorted: running hard!
 And when 3h29m elapsed and I could tell that there was still too much pavement ahead, I kept at it.

-Shortly after the Garmin flashed 3h31m, I heard my name.
+Shortly after the Garmin flashed 3h31m, I heard my name from someone cheering on the sidewalk.
 It was Maureen.
 On cue, I waved at her and commenced a full-on sprint.